Microsoft Teams Integration

 after.
 If the placeholder persists, check the application logs for API errors — look for entries

-revoked or expired OAuth token is the most common cause; disconnecting and reconnecting the
+response.
+A revoked or expired OAuth token is another common cause; disconnecting and reconnecting the

 refresh it.